amymartika/SQL-portfolio/README.md

 # Amy Brown's SQL Portfolio

 Hello, and thanks for stopping by!
-This repository contains examples of SQL I've written for solo projects and while working through the following courses:
+This repository contains examples of SQL I've written for solo projects and while working through SQL, machine learning, and other data analytics courses.
+Below are a few highlighted projects.

-* **Querying and Managing Data**, Khan Academy
-* **Intro to SQL**, Kaggle
-* **Data Analytics Certificate Course**, Break Into Tech
-* **Advanced SQL**, Kaggle

-Below are some highlighted projects.
 Feel free to take a look around and [reach out](https://www.linkedin.com/in/amymartikabrown/) if you have any questions.

 ## Highlighted Projects
 * **Spotify Top Songs Analaysis** - [SQL](https://github.com/amymartika/SQL/blob/main/Spotify%20Top%20Songs%202021%20Data%20Analysis): In this project, I used a dataset found on Kaggle to analyze trends in the top 50 songs of 2021.
 Using pitch-class integer notation, I examined the key and tonality for these top songs.
 I joined data from a Hooktheory database to compare the most popular song keys with the song keys most represented in the top 50 Spotify tracks of 2021.